MD Undergraduate Program

 It is highly recommended that students own or have access to a personal vehicle.
 Training sites in the SMP are distributed throughout the Interior region, and travel between sites will be required.
 In years 1 and 2, students will travel from the Reichwald Health Sciences Centre at UBC Okanagan to the Clinical Academic Campus at Kelowna General Hospital, as well as family practice offices throughout the greater Kelowna and Vernon areas.

-For more information, contact Carri Folk, Student Affairs and Admissions Coordinator at email@example.com or 250-807-9576.
+To register, please contact Carri Folk, Student Affairs and Admissions Coordinator, Southern Medical Program, at email@example.com.

 Applicants must apply centrally through the MD Admission Office.
 The entire admissions process—including initial screening, interviews, final selection and offers—takes approximately nine months.
 Review timelines for the next application cycle.